samfriedmann/iOS-Hack-Challange-Tempo-Tunes/README.md

 - Loading and displaying album art
 - Filtering songs by BPM
 - Bottom navigation bar to move between screens
-- Ability to add and change song details stored in the database
+- Song changes added to database
+- Add new songs
+- Favorite songs and BPM's

 © Sam Friedman 2022